 The agreement must:

-evidence a commitment to improving the processes and workflows associated with managing open access to leverage greater efficiencies (12)
+• Evidence a commitment to improving the processes and workflows associated with managing OA to deliver greater efficiencies and discovery of OA material

-include service and performance levels and provide a compensation mechanism should the agreed levels not be met
+• Include the service and performance levels stipulated in the Jisc model licence, which reflect several of the ESAC recommendations and provide a compensation mechanism should the agreed levels not be me

-register the article’s DOI on CrossRef.
-The publisher undertakes to register the article’s DOI with CrossRef upon acceptance, and inform all co-authors
+• Register the article’s DOI with Crossref upon acceptance, and inform all co-authors

 Switzerland – Negotiating strategy of swissuniversities